itbrobotics/slambot/README.md

 ported the code to Mono under Linux and I also added a GUI front end using GTK# and Cairo.
 To run this example you will need the following:

-* MonoDevelop v3.0.3.2 or later.
+* MonoDevelop v4.2.2 or later.
 * Mono runtime environment.
 * A Linux environment that supports GTK# or if using Windows you'll need the GTK+ library installed.

-This code can be run under Windows if you install the GTK+ GUI library but I haven't tried myself.
+This code can be run under Windows if you install the GTK+ GUI library but I haven't tried this myself.
 When you open the project simply compile and run it.
 Refer to the source code for more information.